I am a Professional Engineer registered in California, working from Kiev, Ukraine. I specialize in steel building

 The primary advantage of the TI-30XS Multiview is integrated into the model's name- it has 4 lines of display.
 You can scroll through previous entries, see the equation you input, and modify data to derive new answers.
 It is a CAS calculator, solves derivatives, and solves calculus problems (with definite results).

 The TI-36XS Pro does all those things, even the 4 lines of visual text on the display.

 The TI-36X Pro is a kind of hybrid TI-30XS meets FX-115.
 The offspring is not a monster, though.
 It is an excellent tool and my recommendation over all other TI models on the NCEES list of permitted calculators.

 TI-36X Pro vs. HP 35s

-The primary difference in these two calculators is the mode of entry.
+The primary difference between these two calculators is the mode of entry.
 HP is, of course, a Reverse Polish Notation entry calculator.
-I learned calculators on my father's HP collection.
-So, this is very natural to me.
+I learned calculators on my father's HP collection, so, this is very natural to me.

 Something I like about HP calculators is their attention to the detail of feel.
 The best factor, of course, is the diverse functionality available in the HP 35s.